-The idea that you should be able to work in multiple states under one license is gaining momentum across the country.
-So far, 33 states have passed legislation and joined the Enhanced Nurse Licensure Compact (eNLC).
+Being able to work in multiple states under one travel nurse license is expanding across the country.
+So far, 41 states and two territories have passed legislation and joined the Nurse Licensure Compact (NLC).
 This is an important development for travel nurses because it makes your nurse license a lot more portable.

 - Visit the NCSBN website for important eNLC updates

 - Contact your home state board for application specifics

 - Get in touch with your RNnetwork recruiter for additional help

 We’ve summarized a few answers to the most common questions here, and you can see the complete list on the NCSBN website.